Skip to main content

 Consumer and workstation GPUs are accessible and cheaper but often limited in VRAM.
 Data center GPUs provide the scale and reliability for enterprise AI deployments, though at a premium.
 This is especially true for high-performance GPUs like NVIDIA H100 and H200.

-For enterprise AI teams, a bigger challenge is what we call the GPU CAP Theorem: a GPU infrastructure cannot guarantee Control, on-demand Availability, and Price at the same time.
+For enterprise AI teams, a bigger challenge is the GPU CAP Theorem: a GPU infrastructure cannot guarantee Control, on-demand Availability, and Price at the same time.

 Control✅ High❌ Low🟡 Medium✅ High